milesj/packemon/website/docs/config.md

   extension.
 For standard JavaScript and TypeScript projects.
 - `esm` _(default)_ - ECMAScript module output using `.js` file extension.
 The same as `lib`, but uses `import/export` instead of `require`.
-- `umd` - Universal Module Definition output using `.js` file extension.
-Meant to be used directly in the browser (via CDN) instead of being bundled.
-Will be automatically enabled if [namespace](#namespace) is provided and using default formats.

 ### Native